-^{30.} Tomita (1999) argues that if the Bank of Japan were to succeed in engineering inflationary expectations, currency depreciation and the rise in domestic interest rates would prevent a decline in real interest rates.
-He also argues that achieving such a policy goal would require exchange controls and interest rate regulations, as effected by Finance Minister Takahashi in the interwar period.
+&lt;sup>30 Tomita (1999) argues that if the Bank of Japan were to succeed in engineering inflationary expectations, currency depreciation and the rise in domestic interest rates would prevent a decline in real interest rates.
+He also argues that achieving such a policy goal would require exchange controls and interest rate regulations, as Finance Minister Takahashi in the interwar period did.
 Neither of these options would be realistic under the current state of international interdependence Japan finds itself in.

-consequences (i.e., budget deficit reduction) of monetary policy have been reversed.
-The incentive for the unified government as a whole to trigger unexpected inflation is quite large and a new problem of securing commitment to price stability would emerge once the central bank were to take a last-resort measure.
+were to take a last-resort measure.
 Such a risk would particularly increase when unexpected inflation could not be engineered as hoped for, thereby heightening the pressure on the Bank to further increase the amount of bond purchases.

-4. When fiscal discipline is needed to prevent the side effects of bond purchases
+D. When fiscal discipline is needed to prevent the side effects of bond purchases